scottmascio2115/spot2fish-gem/README.md

 > The `search` method may be perferable due to the rate limiting restrictions on both the Twitter API as well as the Instagram API.

+##### Rate Limiting

+Globally only 99 requests can be made using the `Spot2fish.search_social_media` method.
+This was done because of the Instagram and Twitter api rate limiting.

 ##### Response